 Welcome to the Century Transportation Authority This is the home of the Century Transportation Authority.
-CenTran will be authorized to utilize a variety of planning and funding mechanisms to establish a new high capacity, citywide monorail system.
-In order to prepare, adopt, and implement a plan for building such a system, the Authority must be approved through a petition that will be voted on by Seattle voters.
-The Authority will then create a master plan to design and engineer the monorail system, and will complete the required environmental review for Phase 1, leading to the construction of a citywide monorail system See also our blog
+"CenTran" will be authorized to utilize a variety of planning and funding mechanisms to establish a new high capacity, elevated, rail system that will serve the west side of Seattle.
+In order to prepare, adopt, and implement a plan for building such a system the Authority must be approved through a petition that will be voted on by Seattle voters November 4, 2014.
+The newly created Authority will then create a master plan to design and engineer the elevated rail system, and will complete the required environmental review for Phase 1, leading to the construction of the elevated rail system See also our blog.

 Join the CenTran Advisory Council We’re convening an Advisory Council consisting of twenty one (21) members.
 It will serve as an advising body to the board, and it will also serve as a network linked to the Greater Seattle and surrounding community at-large, mobilizing a wide spectrum of members of the local community, including but not limited to local neighborhood, business, social justice, environmental, sports interests, and location specific organizations, in to order that a diverse range of stakeholders may participate in the planning and advocacy for the efficient, environmentally friendly and sustainable, economically viable and sustainable monorail system in Seattle.
 To join click here.